 IncludedWater and snacks

-Wine tastingTasting fees not included due to some people wanting to share a fight or wanting to buy two bottle in which the tasting fee is include into the purchase price.
+Wine tastingTasting fees not included due to some people wanting to share a flight or wanting to buy two bottle in which the tasting fee is include into the purchase price.

 Lunch optionsWe recommend you bring a sack lunch or we can supply a box lunch for a extra fee.